 Are you a newsie?
 Do you know what's happening from Washington to Hollywood to Pyongyang?
-Are you one of those people who always need to know?
-Do you listen to the news religiously, convinced that what you hear will give you an edge?
 Be smarter than your pals.
 Prep your dinner party factoids.
 Gauge your knowledge about what happened this week, as heard on The Takeaway.

 Yesterday CBS announced that David Letterman will pass the torch to Stephen Colbert.
 How might Colbert begin to "play himself" after a decade of acting in character?
 Who might succeed him at Comedy Central?

 Research suggests that inmates who participated in prison college programs are 43 percent less likely to return to a life of crime.
 But the idea of giving prisoners a college education remains unpopular.

 Until recently, the Baltimore City Detention Center was controlled not by correctional officers, but by the Black Guerrilla Family gang, which managed a complex organized crime ring that extended outside the walls of the jail.

 Actor Colin Firth discusses his new film “The Railway Man,” which tells the true story of Eric Lomax, a British Army officer who is tortured as a prisoner of war at a Japanese labor camp during World War II.

 What the fans may not realize is that one of the greatest New York–Boston rivalries didn’t happen on a baseball diamond, it happened underground, spurring the very thing that may be bringing fans to a game: The subway.

 The New York Times Executive Editor Jill Abramson says the administration's criminal leak investigations have "put a chill on national security reporting in Washington."